 - Joining a chamber of commerce can boost sales and significantly improve a local business' visibility and credibility.

 This guide explores the business value and ROI of joining a chamber of commerce.
-Small business owners and entrepreneurs often overlook chambers of commerce because they are unfamiliar with them.
-However, this guide provides a useful introduction to the benefits of joining a chapter, the fees and choices available to business owners, and how to become a chamber member.
+Small business owners and entrepreneurs often overlook chambers of commerce out of unfamiliarity or a lack of understanding.
+However, this guide provides a useful introduction to the benefits of joining a chapter an organization, the fees and choices available to business owners, and how to become a chamber member.

-The idea of a chamber of commerce has been around for hundreds of years.
-Today, you can find thousands of chapters across the country.
-For example, one of America's largest chapters, the United States Chamber of Commerce, was founded in 1912.
-There are over 4,000 chapters in the U.S. advocating for a variety of issues, including tax policies, legal reform, and economic reform.
-While the guiding principles for each chapter are different, many of their goals center around economic development, prosperity, and employer community.
+Today, there are 4,000 chambers and volunteer organizations in the U.S. advocating for a variety of issues, including tax policies, legal reform, and economic reform.
+Minority chambers provide additional resources to Hispanic, Asian, and Black business owners.
+While the guiding principles for each chamber of commerce vary, many of their goals center around economic development, prosperity, and employer community.

 Benefits of Joining a Chamber of Commerce

-The opportunity to network among local business owners, operators, and industry movers is one of the most appealing aspects of joining a chapter.
+The opportunity to network among local business owners, operators, and industry movers is one of the most appealing aspects of joining a chapter chamber of commerce.
 Examples of popular networking opportunities include:

 Chambers of commerce offer a variety of partnership opportunities.
-Ambassador programs, for example, consist of chapter employees who work to help new members actively use the chapter's services.
+Ambassador programs, for example, consist of chamber employees who work to help new members actively use the organization's services.
 In turn, members learn to market their products collaboratively.
-A small-scale sports arena owner may, for instance, learn to work in conjunction with multiple food vendors to the mutual benefit of all parties involved.
-Likewise, trade shows advertised and supported through a chapter can benefit multiple members of the chapter, as the multiplication of vendors in one location attracts more customers.

 When your business joins a chamber of commerce, the membership typically allows for a certain number of employees to also join.
 This enables individuals within your company access to the same people and resources that benefit you and your business.